[Submission Requirements in .pdf]

 - Fonts preferred: Times New Roman, Normal, 12-points.

-- When the Hebrew and Greek languages are used, UNICODE fonts are required.
+- a.
+When the Hebrew and Greek languages are used, UNICODE fonts are required.

 - For highlighting, Italics is allowed, bold is not.